-Our childhood sculpts us in what we become later on.
+Our childhood sculpts us into what we become later on.
 So, it’s safe to say that this is the most important part of our lives.
-I remember when I was little, I used to play Hide and Seek, play on my Terminator Game Console, reading adventure books and watching TV, this is what it meant to me.
+I remember when I was little, I used to play Hide and Seek, play on my Terminator Game Console, read adventure books, and watch TV; this is what it meant to me.
 But nowadays, children are much more different.
-They now have tablet PC’s, state of the art laptops and lightning fast computers, a far cry from our Intel 386 computers with black and white monitors.
+They now have tablet PCs , state-of-the-art laptops and lightning-fast computers, a far cry from our Intel 386 computers with black and white monitors.

 What can kids learn from tablets and smartphones?

-Well, for Android users, the Google Play Market provides lots of apps that your kids might find very amusing, but at the same time, helping them learn.
-With colourful graphics and attractive noises, kids cannot resist the temptation of playing a few games.
-So, stick around and see the best apps for your children to play.
+Well, for Android users, the Google Play Market provides lots of apps that your kids might find very amusing but, at the same time, help them learn.
+With colorful graphics and attractive noises, kids cannot resist the temptation of playing a few games.
+So, stick around and see the best apps for your children to play with.

 Top 10 Kids Apps

-The famous children’s tale, told like never before.
-With interactive scenarios that kids can interact with, songs and mini games, perfect for having fun.
-Also, by playing this fun game, they can learn useful facts and the best part: they do it with pleasure.
+The famous children’s tale is told like never before.
+With interactive scenarios that kids can interact with, songs, and mini-games, perfect for having fun.
+Also, by playing this fun game, they can learn useful facts, and the best part: they do it with pleasure.

 The Tangram game was a favorite for kids of all ages.
 And now, it’s available on your Android device.
 Teach your kids to recognize shapes and put them together to create images and sceneries.
 This game will enhance their creativity in a fun way that they will enjoy.

 Math is not something kids usually enjoy; no argument here.
 But for their early years, the pain of learning simple arithmetics can be substantially lowered.
 A nice app with colorful pictures and nice games can help them learn the numbers and make simple calculations.
 This is a great start for any child before school.